sdut-datadesk/veil-of-darkness-sheriff/README.md

 The Union-Tribune removed any stops that occurred in an approximate 30-minute window between sunset and dusk, also known as the end of civil twilight, as the amount of light during this time is more open to interpretation and is not blatantly night or day.

-In some circumstances, deputies list more than one race for an individual involved in traffic stops.
+In some circumstances, deputies list more than one perceived race for an individual involved in traffic stops.

 Individuals who were perceived by deputies as Hispanic and any other race, were included in Hispanic totals.
 Individuals perceived as more than one race were categorized as those with two or more race.
 The remaining race categories were left the same.